| [Top] | [Contents] | [Index] | [ ? ] |

 are the coordinates of unit length arrows.
 For plotting, these are

-scaled by their correlation (square roots of column r2).
-You can
+scaled by their correlation (square roots of column r2

 continuous environmental variables in constrained ordination